milkyspace/ducksvpn/readme.md

 ## Installation

-DUCKS VPN requires Docker and Python3 to run.\
+DUCKS VPN requires Python3 to run.\
 You must create a bot in telegram via https://t.me/BotFather and create a store in YooKassa https://yookassa.ru/ to receive subscription payments

 Install the dependencies and start the server.